 MMHCA’s main concern is that without legislation, their SOP is vulnerable to outside influences.
 This important legislation will clarify the licensure laws and enable counselors to continue providing valuable mental health services in the state.

 NBCC actively seeks to promote the counseling profession and support counselors through state legislative and regulatory efforts.
 By working in conjunction with organizations such as NYMHCA and MMHCA, NBCC can bolster the profession and solidify the importance of counselors in the mental health arena.

-NBCC’s Government & Legislative Affairs Department encourages all board certified counselors in New York and Michigan to join in these efforts by engaging with legislators and educating them about the vital services counselors provide.
+NBCC’s Government & Legislative Affairs Department encourages all National Certified Counselors in New York and Michigan to join in these efforts by engaging with legislators and educating them about the vital services counselors provide.